abramcatalyst/laravel-captcha/README.md

 # Laravel CAPTCHA

-⚠️ **Beta Version** - This package is under active development.
-Production-ready improvements have been made in the `dev` branch.
-Use in production at your own risk.

 **Ultra-easy CAPTCHA integration for Laravel 9, 10, 11, and 12.**

 `justchill/laravel-captcha` provides a minimal, flexible CAPTCHA system with math, word, and image rendering, session-based validation, Blade directive support, and optional middleware integration.